hs-duesseldorf/grundlagen-der-informatik-4/README.md

     ```
     requires exp4j;
     ```

+   *INFO: the warning*
+    `Name of automatic module 'exp4j' is unstable, it is derived from the module's file name.` *can be IGNORED. (the package creator did not follow java module naming conventions)*

-4. Create a calculator UI inside `App.java` with the following JavaFX UI classes:
+5. Create a calculator UI inside `App.java` with the following JavaFX UI classes:
    1. `HsdButton` extends `Button`
       1. call the `super` constructor inside its constructor
       2. set the min width and size to 50 inside its constructor